 Of course, investing is mentally as well as emotionally straining!
 And now that alternative.me has started operating its Fear & Greed Index (a spinoff to CNN’s Fear & Greed Index that swings with the wind of investor sentiment) based on Multifactor Crypto Market Sentiment Analysis, it’s important to understand why the crypto market behavior is becoming emotional.

 But before you panic about FOMO, FUD, or whatnot, here are our key takeaways on this topic:

 1. Experiencing FOMO and FUD are natural to investors.
 However, procrastinating about negative outcomes with unrealistic instances in your mind will lead to anxiety and, at worst, poor investment decisions.

 2. Seeking opinions from trusted financial advisors and investment practitioners will help you design strategies that are attuned to your long-term financial goals.
 Because avoiding FOMO is also an emotional game!

-3. If you are considering complex investment strategies – notably that are not tested – never miss out on asking your advisor, “How can I better manage my portfolio without getting overwhelmed by FOMO or FUD?”
+3. If you are considering complex investment strategies – notably those that are not tested – never miss out on asking your advisor, “How can I better manage my portfolio without getting overwhelmed by FOMO or FUD?”

 As an example, let’s bring in the Fear & Greed Index.
 On 11th May 2021, the price of Bitcoin closed at $56,704, while the FOMO index was at 61, denoting Neutral and Greed.
 The landscape changed on 12th May, when it dipped to $49,150, one of its biggest falls within 24 hours.
 The FOMO index, in contrast, soared to 68, which only the following day collapsed with investor sentiment.

-How To Avoid FUD And FOMO
+How to Avoid FUD And FOMO

 Here’s how investors can overcome FOMO and FUD: